top of page

 President's Race and RMSC Annual Race Weekend Race

-This is two events in one: the Council President's Race and RMSC's annual race for club adult and junior members.
+This is two events in one: the New Jersey Ski and Snowboard Council President's Race and RMSC's annual race for club standings and championship.
+It is open to all Ramapo skier and boarder members and their non-member guests, both adults and juniors.

 The Stanley Sharaga Memorial President's Race

-Juniors, though they don't count for the team scores, also enter the race; they are grouped within two age groups, separate for boys and girls, and the top three finishers in each group are awarded medals.
+Juniors have a separate competition.
+They are grouped within different age groups, separate for boys and girls.
+With great fan fair, the top three finishers in each group are awarded medals at the after-race party.

 RMSC Annual Race Weekend Race

-4. There is a Three Generation Cup (grandparent, parent, grandchild)
+There is a Three Generation Cup (grandparent, parent, grandchild).
+Only one need be a Ramapo member.

 Mid Atlantic Masters